 These volunteers then visit vulnerable families in their own home for 3 hours a week, working with parents to create a nurturing environment for their child/children, with the aim of giving these children the best possible start in life.
 Practical help can include; helping manage a disability or mental illness in the family, managing child behaviour, developing coping strategies for grief or depression, getting in touch with organisations that can offer additional support, becoming a good role model, managing finances, preparing nutritious meals on a budget, assisting with visits to doctors/child development centre.
 Quite simply it is ‘one parent supporting another’.

-If you need help, please call Steph on 01925 652320 for a confidential chat or click here to complete our online self-referral form.
-If you would like to refer a family who needs help, please complete our referral form.
+If you need help, please call Steph on 01925 652320 for a confidential chat or click Self Referral Form 2018 GDPR to complete our online self-referral form.
+If you would like to refer a family who needs help, please complete our Referral Form 2018 GDPR

 Click on our ‘Reach the Family, Reach the Child‘ video for more information on how we support families.